Starkiller4011/heapy/README.md

 arxiv: https://arxiv.org/abs/1805.00300

 Copyright © Derek Blue 2019
-This software is distributed under a provisional MIT License.
+This software is distributed under a provisional GNU GPLV3 License.
 See the LICENSE file for more details.